Optimality Conditions for Multivariate Chebyshev Approximation: A Survey: Convex optimization optimality conditions

 if and only if

-\end{theorem} For $r=0$ this is exactly Kolmogorov criterion (Theorem~\ref{thm:Kolmogorov}), while for $r>0$ this is Bartelt's condition (Theorem~\ref{thm:Bartelt} and Equation~\eqref{eq:Bartelt-sig}) but with the $2$-norm instead of the uniform norm, here both extended to relative Chebyshev centers.
+\end{theorem} For $r=0$ this is exactly Kolmogorov criterion (Theorem~\ref{thm:Kolmogorov}), while for $r>0$ this is Bartelt's condition (Theorem~\ref{thm:Bartelt} and Equation~\eqref{eq:Bartelt-sig}) but with the $2$-norm of the coefficients instead of the uniform norm, here both extended to relative Chebyshev centers.

 Equation~\eqref{eq:dirder-uniform} reveals a connection between Kolmogorov criterion and the directional derivative of the uniform norm: the polynomial $p$ in Kolmogorov criterion is interpreted as a search direction, and Kolmogorov criterion says exactly that the directional derivative is non-negative in all search directions. \begin{remark} In fact, the quantity